 Finding someone trustworthy to handle a high-value purchase like a diamond or ring can cause some anxiety.
 There are less intensive ways to find a reputable jeweler like James Allen, Yelp, Blue Nile, or community reviews online of businesses.
 Having a brick-and-mortar store guarantees no one will be running off with valuable gemstones.

-Luckily, there are accredited bodies that professional jewelers are a part of to confirm their reputation.
+Luckily, there are accredited bodies like GIA and AGS that professional jewelers are a part of to confirm their reputation.

 The Gemological Institute of America (GIA) certifies professional jewelers.
 Look for the GIA Graduate Gemologist (GG) or the GIA Accredited Jewelry Professional (AJP) credential during your business search.